Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Ultimate P o lya- G amma samplers for binomial data

-We introduce in Theorem~\ref{theo1} a new latent variable representation for binomial outcomes involving latent variables $\zv_i$ such that the latent variable equation is linear in $\log \lambda_i$ and the errors follows a generalized logistic distribution.
-An explicit choice equation is provided which relates the latent variables $\zv_1, \ldots, \zv_N$ to observations $y_1,\ldots,y_N$.
-We show in Theorem~\ref{lemma2U} that, conditional on $y_i$, the posterior distribution $\zv_i|y_i, \lambda_i $ of the latent variables $\zv_i$ is of closed form and easy to sample from.
-See Appendix~\ref{section:proofs} for a proof of Theorem~\ref{theo1} and \ref{lemma2U}.
+In Theorem~\ref{theo1}, we introduce a new latent variable representation for binomial outcomes where two latent variable equations, both linear in $\log \lambda_i$, with error terms following generalized logistic distributions are utilized.
+An explicit choice equation is provided which relates latent variables $\yprow_i$ and $\yprov_i$ to the observed binomial outcome $y_i$.
+We show in Theorem~\ref{lemma2U} that, conditional on $y_i$, the posterior distribution of the latent variables is of closed form and easy to sample from, see Appendix A.3. for a proof of both theorems.

-\begin{thm}{{\bf Latent variable representation of a binomial model}} For $0 < y_i<N_i$, the binomial model has following random utility representation:
+\begin{thm}{{\bf Latent variable representation of a binomial model}} For $0 < y_i< N_i$, a binomial logistic model has the following random utility representation:

 where $\GenLogistic{I}{\nu}$ and $\GenLogistic{II}{\nu}$ are, respectively, the generalized logistic distributions of type I and type II.
 For $y_i=0$, the model reduces to

 For $y_i=N_i$, the model reduces to